-Transition between Activity Center and Residential Transition.
-Property Line , Transitional Buffer Activity Center Residential Area / Suburban Allowable Building Heights for Town Center Building Height up to 6 stories Building Height up to 4 stories Building Height up to 3 stories
+Transition between Activity Center and Residential Property Line Property Line Activity Center Activity Center Residential Area / Suburban

+Allowable Building Heights for Town Center

 Neighborhood Center (NC)

 The intent of the Neighborhood Center Character Area is to identify areas that can serve the local neighborhood's needs for goods and services.
 These areas shall complement the character of neighborhoods and the location of the commercial areas shall reduce automobile travel, pro-mote walkability and increased transit usage.
 These areas consist of a neighborhood focal point with a concentration of activities such as general retail, neighborhood commercial, professional office, higher-density housing, and ap-propriate public and open space uses that are easily accessible by pedestrians.
 The proposed density for areas of this type is up to 24 dwelling units per acre.